-Despite the Corona virus pandemic, the cycling eSports season has started to wind down as teams and riders take a well earned break from an extended start to the year.
-For us, this was the perfect time to partner with Diagnose Berlin and to put the riders through some strenuous tests, newly developed by Inscyd that can be performed remotely.
-For a team that is spread out across the world, this was the perfect solution and undoubtedly will become the standard for our discipline.
+Despite the Coronavirus pandemic, over the last couple of months the cycling eSports season finally slowed down as teams and riders took a well-earned break.
+For us, this was the perfect time to partner with Diagnose Berlin and put the riders through some new physiological tests that Inscyd has developed for remote athletes.
+For a team that's spread out across the world, this was the perfect solution and undoubtedly will become the standard for our discipline of cycling.

 The results that we got backed proved to be really interesting and supported our hypothesis that it's not that our riders know how to ride Zwift better than say, a World Tour pro but that their bodies are also better adapted to these sorts of efforts.
 We caught up Raphael Jung, founder of Diagnose Berlin to chat about the findings and what this means for the team and riders.

 The so-called power performance decoder is a new functional testing procedure created by Inscyd.
 The testing is composed of different all-out efforts of various time frames, spread over a couple of days in order to get a full picture of the overall capabilities of each rider.
 The software looks only at the functional outcome (that means the pure power output produced) on specific intervals and links that to physiological conditions (based on scientific findings in testing studies).

 The most important things to highlight here are:

 These three standalone estimates are then cross-validated against each other.
 We do this so that it's possible to detect outliers and enables us to "fit" these three variables together with an algorithm so that an overall plausible relation can be found.

 It's quite simple.
 The main advantage is that you are mostly independent of time and localisation of the testing procedure.
 And that is not only an essential thing for eRacing teams but also World Tour teams.
 It is now very common for Pro riders to also be spread across the globe, and it's incredibly challenging to find time slots during a regular season where they can bring all the riders together in one place to be tested.